 So what are the best stereo compressors under $2000?

 Compressors come in all shapes and sizes with different topologies to suit the application they are built for.
 Some are based on vintage tube, FET, and VCA designs while others aim to break the mold a little and offer unique features.
-If you decide to go the 500-series route, be aware that the chassis is an additional cost.
+If you decide to go the 500-series route, be aware that the chassis is an additional expense.

 IGS Audio S-Type 500